How to Set Up a Proxy Server: Configuration Instructions

 Working with Rotating Proxy Servers

 Unlike proxy lists, which have a separate address for each IP, rotating proxies often use backconnect gateway servers.
-These servers provide one hostname and allow you to access different IPs by changing the port number.
+These servers provide one hostname and allow you to access different IPs by changing the port number or adding parameters to the username.
 After a while (it depends on the provider’s settings), the IP rotates; the gateway server remains the same.